AntonRize/WILL/geometry.md

     border-radius: 8px;
     text-align: center;
 }

-@media (max-width: 768px) {
-    .desmos-container {
-        height: 300px;
-    }
-}
 </style>

 # 🔺 Interactive WILL Geometry

-Explore the geometric foundations of WILL theory through interactive visualizations.
-These tools demonstrate how all physical phenomena emerge from simple projections on the unit circle.
+Explore the geometric foundations of WILL theory through visualizations.
+These demonstrate how all physical phenomena emerge from projections on the unit circle.

 ---